goncalor/domain-lists/README.md

 A set of scripts to obtain a list of domains from multiple sources.

-For your convenience, you can download the output of some runs of the scripts in [Releases][releases].
+For your convenience, you can download the output of some runs of the scripts from [Releases][releases].

 Scripts
 -------